onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 In this task we will create and store our categories in our Redux store.

-First we add some initial state to our branch of state in [src/storeBranches/youMayLike.js](src/storeBranches/youMayLike.js) line 33.
-Here w have an array of categories that we will use to populate our dropdown.
+First we add some initial state to our branch of state in [`src/storeBranches/youMayLike.js`](src/storeBranches/youMayLike.js) line 33.
+Here we have an array of categories that we will use to populate our dropdown.
 Then we have also added a property to store the current selected category.

 **Coach** Explain state tree branches